-Other places to visit are the Ypres Tower Museum and Rye Castle Museum.
-Climb the tower at St Mary's church for good views across the area.
+Other places to visit in Rye are the earliest remaining fortification Ypres Tower, dating from 1249, with the Ypres Tower Museum, and the Rye Castle Museum.
+Climb the tower at St Mary's Church for good views across the area.
 There are entrance charges for these, but each is only a few pounds.

-If the weather is fine, walk along the river bank and sand dunes to Camber Sands, about 4 miles/6 km one-way.
+If the weather is fine, walk along the river bank and sand dunes to Camber Sands, about 4 miles/6 km away.

 Similarly to Rye, during the Middle Ages Winchelsea and Tenterden became completely isolated from the coast when the sea retreated and the rivers silted up.

-Enza Ferreri is an Italian web author living in London, and former journalist.
+Enza Ferreri is an Italian web editor and journalist living in London since 1984.